: (John Carpenter/Various) While

 initial studio hesitancy and the 2020 pandemic delayed the production of

-original 1978 storyline and ignoring most of the other sequels and
+Picking up the original 1978 storyline and ignoring most of the other

-reboots, the 2018 film was met with praise from concept enthusiasts,
+sequels and reboots, the 2018 film was met with praise from concept

-especially with original actors returning to the fray.
-The first sequel
+enthusiasts, especially with original actors returning to the fray.
+The

-critically, for the movie failed to take its narrative in any meaningful
+fare as well critically, for the movie failed to take its narrative in

-or surprising direction and didn't offer as much presence for lead
+any meaningful or surprising direction and didn't offer as much presence

-actress Jamie Lee Curtis.
-Rather, the movie is simply an excuse to see a
+for lead actress Jamie Lee Curtis.
+Rather, the movie is simply an excuse

-wide variety of new and returning characters killed by the evil "shape,"
+to see a wide variety of new and returning characters killed by the evil

-Michael Myers, even despite entire well-armed mobs attempting to
+"shape," Michael Myers, even despite entire well-armed mobs attempting

-overtaken him in open spaces.
-The movie requires you to believe that the
+to overtaken him in open spaces.
+The movie requires you to believe that

 cows awaiting slaughter, with no law enforcement prowess whatsoever.